nmerck1/EnrollmentsRetrieverProgram/README.md

 ## Sample Output

-You should produce a file named 1.csv with the columns: Employer, Employee, Total Enrolled, Spouses Enrolled, Children Enrolled.
+It will produce a file named 1.csv with the columns: Employer, Employee, Total Enrolled, Spouses Enrolled, Children Enrolled.
 The file should have the following content.

 | Employer | Employee | Total Enrolled | Spouses Enrolled | Children Enrolled |
 | --- | --- | --- | --- | --- |